clowder-framework/smm-extractor/README.md

 dockerfile**).
 * Note you can also build SMM extractor (**dockerfile**) that is being used independently of Clowder but on the SMM system.
+* Build from root directory of this repo.

 Some of the useful command: